 He’ll then spend the next five or so months elongating in other ways so by around ten-months of age he’ll be almost as tall as he’s going to be.

 Weight is a slightly different matter with the rough estimate for this being 2x their 4-5-month-old weight.
 So, 25 pounds at 4.5 months means around 50 pounds at adulthood.

 This is an extraordinary amount of growth.
 Imagine that you were born in February, half your adult weight by June/July (with your hands and feet being almost adult size)and then the size of an older teenager by Christmas.
 This is why pups sleep so much; they are growing so fast.
 The bigger the dog will be, the more they sleep those first months.

-As a general hint: Any time your puppy gets cranky, snarky, sharky, or frantic think “nap” before you think “bad”.
-Just like children, pups can get over-tired and over-tired brings out the worst in everyone.
+As a general hint: Any time your puppy gets cranky, snarky, sharky, or frantic, think “nap” before you think “bad.”
+Just like some children, pups can get over-tired, and over-tired brings out the worst in everyone.
 And, please, use a crate for nap-time so your pup can get the uninterrupted deep sleep that is so needed for this amazing transformation.

 Now you know how puppies grow.